Kolmogorov-Arnold Energy Models: Fast, Interpretable Generative Modeling: Guidance on annealing

-Initializing $p > 1$ focuses learning on smoother likelihoods during the early stages of the cycle, where global features emerge between adjacent power posteriors.
-As training progresses, T-KAM will have learned the global features sufficiently well, reducing the change of measure between adjacent power posteriors of a $p > 1$ schedule.
-At this stage, $p(i)$ will have transitioned to $p \leq 1$, thereby shifting T-KAM's focus towards capturing more detailed features of the posterior landscape, where training is expected to enhance its ability to generate finer details.
+Initializing with $p_{\text{start}} > 1$ concentrates trapezoid bins closer to $t=0$, focusing early learning on low-variance, smoother power posteriors where global features emerge between adjacent power posteriors.
+As training progresses, KAEM learns these global features sufficiently well, reducing the change in density between adjacent power posteriors of a $p > 1$ schedule.
+At this stage, $p(i)$ transitions toward $p_{\text{end}} \leq 1$, shifting focus toward capturing more high-variance, data-informed features of the posterior landscape, where training is expected to enhance the model's ability to generate finer details.
+In this study, we set $p_{\text{start}}=2$ and $p_{\text{end}}=0.5$ with $N_{\text{cycles}}=0$, yielding the schedule shown in Fig.~\ref{fig:p-schedule}.